cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/create.md

 * [Finding and reusing organizers](finding-and-reusing-organizers.md)
 <!-- theme: warning -->

-> When sending event content to UiTdatabank through the Entry API you **must** reuse existing organizer IDs when available.
+> When sending event content to UiTdatabank through the Entry API you **must** reuse existing organizer IDs when available, see [finding and reusing organizers](./finding-and-reusing-organizers.md).
 The creation of a new organizer is only allowed if the organizer does not exist yet in UiTdatabank.
 Otherwise, your integration can be blocked because of the creation of duplicates.
 ## Required permissions

 Anyone can create new organizers in UiTdatabank by using either a user access token or a client access token.